Penal Code § 452 PC is the California statute that makes it a crime for a person to recklessly set fire to or burn any:

 (e) In the case of any person convicted of violating this section while confined in a state prison, prison road camp, prison forestry camp, or other prison camp or prison farm, or while confined in a county jail while serving a term of imprisonment for a felony or misdemeanor conviction, any sentence imposed shall be consecutive to the sentence for which the person was then confined.

 Note that PC 452 is one of two California arson laws.
-The other is Penal Code 451, malicious arson.
+The other is Penal Code 451, Malicious Arson.

 Defenses